SchoemanClaudia/TheScoop/README.md

 - **Error Pages:**

-  - Redirects user to error page template setup for relevant error type, prompts user back to home page with 'Go Back to Home' button
+  - Redirects users to an error page template set up for relevant error type, and prompts users to return to the home page with 'Go Back to Home' button.

   ![Error Message Page](static/documentation/readme/error-404.webp)